2600hz/kazoo/applications/crossbar/doc/apps_store.md

 #### Apps Structure

-Cannot be modified, only accesible by GET requests.
+Cannot be modified, only accessible by GET requests.

 Ex: